lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 expect to work in a startup without finishing my bachelor education.
 No matter how my parents stopped me at that time.

 I talked with some high school students.
 They had same mind state.
 This feel of psychological gap was quite normal.
-That my life entered this trap of proving myself to get the expected result.
+Then my life entered this trap of proving myself to get the expected result.
 My brain circuit was totally controlled by it.
 I became afraid of failure and cared more and more about my success instead of objective world, including those objective knowledge.
 I became self-centered because it seems no matter how hard I try, I just couldn't survive.
 I became a robot to listen to learning materials every minute of the awaking time.
 And if I got the success I want, I became too happy.
 And when I couldn't get the success I want, I became quite upset.

 Then I began from 2020 to carefully read the blog of Yin Wang, who took 3 PhD education to pursue the truth.
 So it turned out that this world really exists some people who really want to learn a lot. regardless scores or money.
 He